Tauri (software framework): Architecture

 Central to Tauri's architecture are core components such as the Tauri crate, which serves as a hub for managing various functionalities like runtimes, macros, utilities, and APIs.
-The toolkit also includes essential tooling such as bundlers, CLI interfaces, and scaffolding kits, to streamline the development and deployment processes.
+The toolkit also includes essential tooling such as bundlers, CLI interfaces, DOM Inspector, and scaffolding kits, to streamline the development and deployment processes.
 Tauri supports cross-platform application window creation (TAO) and WebView rendering (WRY), which allows compatibility across macOS, Linux and Windows platforms.

 Tauri is built using Rust, a programming language emphasizing performance, type safety, and memory safety.
 It also allows users the function to switch individual APIs on and off, and provides an isolation pattern to prevent untrusted scripts from accessing the back-end from a WebView.